Webstrates/sharedb-migration-tool/README.md

-As a consequence of [Webstrates](github.com/cklokmose/Webstrates) replacing [ShareJS](https://github.com/share/ShareJS) with [ShareDB](https://github.com/share/sharedb), users will have to migrate their MongoDB databases in order to still use the prototyping and versioning functionality og Webstrates.
+As a consequence of [Webstrates](github.com/cklokmose/Webstrates) replacing [ShareJS](https://github.com/share/ShareJS) with [ShareDB](https://github.com/share/sharedb), users will have to migrate their MongoDB databases in order to still use the prototyping and versioning functionality of Webstrates.
 Without migrating the databases, creating and accessing snapshots will still be possible.

 ## FAQ